CottageLabs/localvoices/README.md

 * id - the system's internal identifier for the singer

-This returns a full JSON representation of the singer, including all of the song variations they are responsible for
+This returns a full JSON representation of the singer, including all of the song variations they are responsible for, as held in the index (not the store)

 **3/ Retrieve full details about a song**